How to Self-Host Everything: A 2026 Beginner's Guide

 Step 2: Install Docker

-Docker is the backbone of modern self-hosting.
-It lets you run applications in isolated containers — no dependency conflicts, easy updates, simple backups.
+Docker is everything in modern self-hosting.
+It lets you run apps in isolated containers — no dependency chaos, super easy updates, backups are trivial.

 curl -fsSL https://get.docker.com | sh